-The Canon PowerShot G1 X Mark II and the Canon PowerShot G3 X are two digital cameras that were revealed to the public, respectively, in February 2014 and June 2015.
+The Canon PowerShot G1 X Mark II and the Canon PowerShot G3 X are two digital cameras that were officially introduced, respectively, in February 2014 and June 2015.
 Both the G1X Mark II and the G3X are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and an one-inch (G3X) sensor.
-The G1X Mark II has a resolution of 13 megapixel, whereas the G3X provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G1X Mark II has a resolution of 13 megapixels, whereas the G3X provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably larger (10 percent) than the Canon G1 X Mark II.
 Moreover, the G3X is markedly heavier (33 percent) than the G1X Mark II.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the G1X Mark II does not feature any corresponding weather-sealing.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.